• Skip to main content

 Martin: Your core customer groups are marketing agencies and Amazon merchants.
 How do your offerings vary for these 2 types of customer?

-Rael: We try align these two customer types as much as possible.
+Rael: We try to align these two customer types as much as possible.
 For instance, it’s not commonplace for large brands to grant agencies access to the retail (i.e. order) datasets.
 However this is essential to succeed on Amazon.
 We also try get alignment in terms of KPIs.
 For instance measuring performance purely on return on ad spend in isolation will ignore the ad’s contribution to organic sales (another reason to join the ad and retail datasets together!).

 Both sets of customers typically want integrations with other software (dashboard software like Tableau or Microsoft’s Power BI for instance).